Thank You

 Single Parent Families

-The share of all households that are single parent households with children under age 18 dropped in all three geographies in 2019.
-However, this is due to a data classification change that now excludes unmarried couples (for example, a mother or father who lives with their own children and an unmarried partner).
+The shares single parent households with children under age 18 decreased in all three geographies as of 2019.
+However, this is due to a data classification change that now excludes unmarried couples with children from this category (for example, a mother or father who lives with their own children and an unmarried partner).
 The updated estimates provide a more accurate view of single parents raising children without another adult in the household.
+Nonetheless, in most cases the decline continued.
+In all three counties, the total percentages of single parent households (both male-headed and female-headed) were lower than the statewide total of 5.6 percent.

-Across the three geographies, at least three-fourths of single-parent households are headed by women, and Lackawanna and Luzerne Counties have a higher share of single mother households than Pennsylvania as a whole.
+Across all geographies, at least 70 percent of single parent households are headed by women, and Lackawanna County has a higher share of female-headed single parent households than Pennsylvania as a whole.

 Female Single Parent Households with Children Under 18